vlang/v/vlib/v/README.md

 ```

 ## Parse imports
 A file often contains imports.
-This imports might needs to be parsed as well.
+These imports might need to be parsed as well.
 The builder contains a method which does this: `Builder.parse_imports`.

 If the module which is imported isn't parsed already,